Find A Grave Help

 Click on Contribute along the top of the page.
 Select Suggested Edits.
 Select Suggestions I’ve Sent.
 Locate the edit and click on the ‘Cancel Request’ button.

 Select the ‘Delete Memorial’ button at the bottom of the memorial page.

-Select Suggested Edits from your To-Do list on the home page or on the contribute page.
+Select either the Edit Icon on the home page or Suggested Edits on the contribute page.
 From here, you can review the pending edits submitted to you by other members.
 Suggested edits will remain available for your review for 21 days.
 Accept the edit and the memorial will update to show what is in the 'Suggested Edit' column.
 Decline the edit and the memorial will not update to show what is in the 'Suggested Edit' column.
 You must select the reason for declining the Suggested Edit and may leave optional short note.

 You can update information for any memorial you manage by clicking 'Edit' on the memorial in question.
 You can update the Name, Birth and Death information, Plot and Burial Coordinates, Inscription, and Bio Information, or change burial details.

-Select the ‘Add a member’ button in the Family Members section of the memorial.
+Select ‘Suggest Edits’ on the memorial page.
 You can suggest Father, Mother, and Spouse(s).
 Once the suggestions are saved, the memorial manager will then review the suggestions for approval.

 You can submit updates or corrections of factual information for any memorial by clicking 'Suggest Edits' on the memorial in question.
 You can suggest updates to the Name, Birth and Death information, Plot and Burial Coordinates, and Inscription.
 Once the suggestions are saved, the memorial manager will then review the suggestions for approval.
 If you have additional suggestions, you can use the ‘Suggest other corrections’ option to send an email to the memorial manager.